Teacher video: Hebrew

 This video is part of Kapow Primary’s Religion and worldviews resources – language.
 It introduces children to the development of Yiddish, a language formed by Ashkenazi Jews in Central and Eastern Europe, blending Hebrew, Aramaic, and Germanic elements.
 The lesson also explores the revival of Ivrit, or Modern Hebrew, as a unifying language and now the official language of Israel.
 Teachers are supported to explain the cultural and religious significance of these languages and how they contribute to Jewish identity and heritage.

-Religion and worldviews, Lower key stage 2, Year 4, Does the language of scripture matter?
+Religion and worldviews, key stage 2, Year 4, Does the language of scripture matter?
 Lesson 2: How has Biblical Hebrew evolved?